 According to the IRS, a flexible spending account is defined as:

-A health flexible spending arrangement (FSA) allows employees to be reimbursed for medical expenses.
-FSAs are usually funded through voluntary salary reduction agreements with your employer.
 No employment or federal income taxes are deducted from your contribution.
 The employer may also contribute

 Benefits of a Flexible Spending Account

 A big tax benefit with FSAs is that any funds you contribute are pre-tax.
 That means you can lower your tax obligation while getting your medical expenses paid.
-You have the entire calender year to use your account to cover your medical expenses.

 Be Careful with FSAs